Current Research

 Beasts of Burdens, Environmental Borderlands, and More

 My last two articles focuses on beasts of burden, specifically camels and mules; I also have a chapter forthcoming in an edited volume discussing environmental borderlands.
-Plus, a couple of contributions to edited volumes are in the works.
+Several additional contributions to edited volumes are in the works as well.
+Those focus on hidden transcripts and colonial stores.

-At the moment, I am completing another book project based in part on materials tied to hunting and wildlife conservation that I did not get to discuss in my last book project; I am also building on research completed over the last three years.
-I plan to submit the manuscript to the publisher in 2026.
+I am currently finalizing a book project focusing on the intersections of hunting and conservation in Southern Africa.
+My arguments are in part based on materials that I did not get to discuss in my last monograph; I am also building on archival research completed over the last years, including in Namibia.
+With a positive review of my book proposal in hand, I plan to submit the manuscript to the publisher in late 2026.